-The minimum quantity that may be credited toward the vegetable component is 1/8 cup.
+The minimum quantity that may be credited toward the vegetable component is 1⁄2 cup.
 Menu planners may allow students to select more than the daily minimum serving (except for juice) for the vegetable component if the calorie restrictions for lunches offered averaged over the school week are met.
+Let's review the grade groups, the daily minimum vegetable requirements, and the weekly minimum vegetable requirements for lunch.